P. R. Nathan

 His literature works was prescribed in many universities.
 He has written around hundred radio dramas also.
 His book Kanyakumari Muthal Himalayam Vare, so far his most famous work is written based on his travels to various parts of India.
 The book received huge critical acclaim.
 He has been delivering daily lectures on moral science using anecdotes on Amrita TV on the TV shows Dhanyamee Dinam on Udayamritham segment from 2004.
 This programme has been aired daily since Amrita TV's inception and it has been bestowed with multiple State TV Awards for excellence.
-In 2015 Media One TV an Indian television channel broadcasting in Malayalam operated by Madhyamam Broadcasting Limited started broadcasting a similar show.
-He has written 21 novels, over 500 shortstories, screenplays, dramas.
+In 2015, Media One TV, an Indian television channel broadcasting in Malayalam, operated by Madhyamam Broadcasting Limited, started broadcasting a similar show.
+He has written 21 novels, more than 500 short stories, screenplays, dramas.
 He has received 41 awards in various fields of literature.
 His works implies the philosophical view of practical life.
 He is famous for his philosophical works which at the same time satisfies the rationalist thoughts.
 He had served as the president of Calicut Book Club.
 He is also the editor of Pradeepam magazine, which is being published from Kozhikode.
 He now resides at Kozhikode with wife Vijayalakshmi.

 He received the Tagore Award in 1980 and the Gayathri Award in 1995.